Skip to Main Content

 Citation-based metrics are widely used as quantitative measurements to track the impact of research outputs.
 However there are considerations that need to be taken into account:

-• High citation counts do not necessarily indicate high-quality research.
+• Quality vs. Quantity: high citation counts do not necessarily indicate high-quality research.
 Articles can be frequently cited for negative reasons, such as being controversial or flawed.

-• Recent research articles may not yet have been cited by others.
+• Time lag: recent research articles may not yet have been cited by others.

 Using these metrics responsibly involves understanding and applying their limitations in a balanced and contextual manner.
 Here are some key guidelines: